 If you are a Limited Cost Trader then, regardless of your businesses trade, you will need to use a flat rate of 16.5% when preparing your VAT return.

-Should I be on the Flat Rate Scheme or the Standard Scheme of VAT?
+Should I be on the Flat Rate Scheme or the Standard Scheme for VAT?

-As a rule of thumb, it is usually more beneficial for ecommerce businesses to register for the Flat Rate Scheme of VAT.
+As a rule of thumb, it is usually more beneficial for ecommerce businesses to register for the Standard Scheme for VAT.

 In general, the VAT they are able to reclaim from their purchases is usually much lower than the benefit provided by the flat rate of 7.5%.